pkellner/apollo-client-3-code-review-needed/README.md

 # Desperately Seeking Code Review

-Willing to bet, but also, and more importantly, if I can get an Apollo Client 3.0 expert, **I will donate $100 to a charity** of the choice.
+Looking for help from an Apollo Client 3.0 expert, **I will donate $100 to a charity** of the choice.
 All others are welcome.

 # How to Help Specifically